Saphiretrolet11/IoT_project/README.md

 R/60
 ```
+R is divided by 60 to convert minutes to hours.

-T is originally set as a appropriate time for a fully yeasted dough
+T is originally set as a appropriate time for a fully yeasted dough.
-Y is a value between 5-50 we divide it to make the value into a decimal
+Y is a value between 5-50 we divide it to make the value into a decimal.
-Y is multiplied by 2 so that we have a range between 0.1 and 100
+Y is multiplied by 2 so that we have a range between 0.1 and 100.

 This gives us a function that increases the recommended time if yeast is lower
 Or keeps it the same if you use 50g